OHDSI/TheBookOfOhdsi/index.md

 ## Software Versions {-}

-A large part of this book is about the open source software of OHDSI, and this software will evolve over time.
-Although the developers do their best to offer a consistent and stable experience to the users, it is inevitable that over time improvements to the software will render some of the instructions in this book out of date.
+A large part of this book is about the open-source software of OHDSI, and this software will evolve over time.
+Although the developers do their best to offer a consistent and stable experience to the users, it is inevitable that over time improvements to the software will render some of the instructions in this book outdated.
 The community will update the online version of the book to reflect those changes, and new editions of the hard copy will be released over time.
 For reference, these are the version numbers of the software used in this version of the book:

 - ACHILLES: version 1.6.6
 - ATLAS: version 2.7.3